It has 1D005 modules…and even works!

-I have been wondering (from time to time) just where our Neve fits into the whole Neve timeline/lineage.
 I know Robin told me it is class-A (as opposed to class A/B, B, D and so forth), and Jamie Woolford said his mentors called it a “Baby Neve”.
 Other than that, the only thing I know for sure is that the preamps have a lot of bite, crunchy mids/highs, slightly reduced bass response and just LOVE to be pushed.
 I personally love the sound it puts out (especially drums and egtr), but am constantly explaining to people that it sounds more like a germanium preamp (ex.
 Chandler) than a Neve, and isn’t my first choice for anything needing clarity or low-end… Why?
 I did a little research by looking up the module type (1D005) and here are some ‘thangs” I found-

 -it is a NEVE MELBOURN ROYSTON sidecar or “broadcast” mixer with 1D005 channel modules.